Casey Anthony’s Parents Reportedly Desecrated Their Murdered Granddaughter’s Grave

-It’s been more than 10 years since Caylee Anthony was murdered and her body was stuffed in a black garbage bag — and her mother, Casey Anthony, was subsequently disgraced by both the public and the courts that tried her, but ultimately found her not guilty of her daughter’s murder.
+It’s been more than 10 years since Caylee Anthony was murdered and her body was stuffed in a black garbage back — and her mother, Casey Anthony, was subsequently disgraced by both the public and the courts that tried her, but ultimately found her not guilty of her daughter’s murder.

-Despite the time passed, there are several people who make regular pilgrimages to Caylee Anthony’s gravesite to pay their respects to the murdered little girl.
+Despite the time passed, there are several people who make regular pilgrimmages to Caylee Anthony’s gravesite to pay their respects to the murdered little girl.

 The outlet spoke to Walter and Jeanine Goodnough, who have allegedly taken a “keen interest” in Caylee Anthony’s gravesite, and have consistently left flowers and crosses.